-✓ Guidance on DNSH has a clear single
+toolkit to enable end users ✓ Guidance on DNSH has a clear single

-source of authority, and is easy to

-✓ End users are supported by enabling
+- source of authority, and is easy to locate and navigate. - ✓ End users are supported by enabling tools to motivate and enable effective implementation of DNSH.

-toolkit to enable end users

-locate and navigate.

 Coordinated implementation of the streamlining should be supported by an effective delivery model, governance, process, communication and technology.